Abercrombie & Fitch put volume heavy and directionally bearish

-Bearish flow noted in Abercrombie & Fitch (ANF) with 5,139 puts trading, or 1.5x expected.
-Most active are 11/1 weekly 140 puts and 10/25 weekly 143 puts, with total volume in those strikes near 920 contracts.
-The Put/Call Ratio is 2.27, while ATM IV is up over 3 points on the day.
+Bearish flow noted in Abercrombie & Fitch (ANF) with 1,193 puts trading, or 1.0x expected.
+Most active are 10/25 weekly 155 puts and 10/25 weekly 139 puts, with total volume in those strikes near 410 contracts.
+The Put/Call Ratio is 1.63, while ATM IV is up over 1 point on the day.
 Earnings are expected on November 26th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>